neicnordic/puhuri-web/docs/documents/statistics_pp.md

 4. Data sharing
     1. We do not sell, trade, or otherwise transfer to third parties your Data, unless we have prior written consent from you or we are required to do so under applicable law.
     2. This does not include LUMI Consortium who helps us provide you with the services.
-Your Data is shared with Lumi Consortium for resource allocation purposes.

 5. Links to other websites
     1. The data protection policy does not deal with the way the processor processes data of legal persons or how other persons process personal data.
 Nor does the policy cover the processing of personal data on external websites to which there are links on the portal’s web pages.